-Karen Pohlner is a Registered Practitioner of Traditional Chinese Medicine (Acupuncture and Chinese Herbal Medicine) with a special interest in women’s health and a fierce desire to help empower women to achieve optimal health and wellbeing using natural methods throughout their entire reproductive life cycle.
+Karen Pohlner is a Registered Practitioner of Traditional Chinese Medicine (Acupuncture and Chinese Herbal Medicine) with an interest in women’s health and a fierce desire to help empower women to achieve optimal health and wellbeing using natural methods throughout their entire reproductive life cycle.

-Even as a little girl Karen remembers wanting to become a Doctor.
+Even as a little girl Karen wanted to become a Doctor.

-After graduating as a Registered Nurse however she discovered that Western Medicine was not quite right for her.
+After graduating as a Registered Nurse in 1992 she discovered that Western Medicine was not quite right for her.

 She noticed that while Western Medicine was excellent at saving lives and treating disease there was minimal if any effort directed towards preventing illness in the first place.
 This made little sense to her.

 Once she discovered Traditional Chinese Medicine (TCM) the path to fulfilling her dream of one day becoming a Doctor, albeit of a different kind was firmly set in motion.

 With her passion for Chinese Medicine ignited she studied a double degree in Chinese Herbal Medicine and Acupuncture, at Victoria University in Melbourne.
 She completed her studies with a two month clinical internship at Liao Ning College of Traditional Chinese Medicine in China, graduating both degrees with honours in 2006.